A Love Letter to Essence Music Festival from a New Orleans Girl

 What Happened in 2025

-But this year hurt.
+This year was a hot mess.
+Not rats on Bourbon mess, at least those rats know where they're going.
+This was more like I've-been-wearing-the-same-shirt-for-three-days-and-just-realized-it's-inside-out mess..
 In my New Orleans accent, let’s spin the block.
 Let’s circle back.
+CLOCK IT!
 Get the chat back poppin.
 What’s going on?
 We were sent some vague promises after the last Essence Fest.
 And we need to talk about it.
-I have been feeling this way for years.
+I have been feeling this way for beau coup years.
 After reading the history, I see why….You have to get back to the heart & soul of Essence Music Festival, the foundation.
 All I can think of is Steve Harvey suits being the talk of the town and Black Excellence events lighting up the streets.
 If you don’t agree with my writing, like they used to say in New Orleans -’ Talk what you know’.
 Meaning speak from lived experience, not hearsay.
 I am speaking from first hand stories and info from credible sources.
+Hey, out of towners, we don’t need any Monday morning quarterbacking.
+Talk what you know!

 The Superdome's terrace level, where 60% of Essence seats are located, sat mostly empty all three nights.
 Shows ran so late that Lauryn Hill didn't take the stage until 2:30 a.m., performing to a nearly empty venue.
 Stephanie Mills wrote an open letter describing "chaotic and stressful" backstage conditions, poor scheduling, and serious sound system problems.

-The lineup lacked a stadium-sized superstar, and performer names were released too late; April and May announcements for a July festival when people travel from across the country.
+I read …. the lineup lacked a stadium-sized superstar, and performer names were released too late; April and May announcements for a July festival when people travel from across the country.
 The convention center had hours-long lines, vendors ran out of product too quickly, and the entire production felt strained.
+I took my kids to the Convention center and honestly the line was smooth.
+I will say that process worked for me.
+I am not sure about others experiences.
+I really enjoy the vibe in the Convention Center, it just needs to be refined with the Marketplace logistics..
+Hopefully the brands can be up front about their merchandise to avoid any friction in the lines.

 But beyond logistics, something deeper fractured.
 Attendees voiced concerns that the festival's traditional Black American focus; rooted in descendants of slavery and Southern Black culture, felt sidelined in favor of broader Pan-African inclusion.
+Turns out, New Orleans is a real place.
+We have history and legacy that we built here.
 What was meant to honor the full diaspora left some feeling like the original family was being asked to share their own homecoming without acknowledgment.
+While the goal was inclusion, it made some residents feel overlooked, like the very community the festival was created for wasn’t being properly recognized.
+In simple terms, some Black people in New Orleans felt pushed to the side at an event that was supposed to be for their specific culture.
+Been in this city for Forty - Seven years.
+So much has changed and we always FINISH STRONG.
+Hit the Sean Payton!!!

 The Super Lounge Controversy